johnalison/WorkingPhilosophy/BookNotes/CaesarAndChrist.md

 - Augustus persuaded most of the kings of client states to send their sons to live in his palace and receive a Roman education; by this generous arrangement the youths served as hostages until their accession, and then as unwitting vehicles of Romanization.

-- At his death the Empire covered over 3 million square miles, more than the mainland of the United States, and over a hundred time s the area of Rome before the Punic Wars.
+- At his death the Empire covered over 3 million square miles, more than the mainland of the United States, and over a hundred times the area of Rome before the Punic Wars.
 Augustus advised his successor to be content with this, the greatest empire yet seen; to seek rather to unite and strengthen it within than to extend it without.
 He expressed his surprise "that Alexander did not regard it as a greater task to set in order the empire that he had won than to win it".
 The Pax Romana had begun.

 - "if some god where for taking you back to those days in the past you would refuse every time" the chief charm of the past is that we know we need not live it again.

+#History

 - Sanity, like government, needs checks and balances; no mortal can be omnipotent and sane.